 Suzanne asks: Have you ever been at a loss when it comes to your distinctive and flowery terms of endearment [eg. my rose petal] that you use so frequently?

 My darling grape-seed of the morning dew, me?
 Never!
 My creator, on the other hand, often walks around making tea and muttering endearments to herself and, on occasion, pauses mid conversation to make a note.
 Sometimes I suspect she created this Dear Lord Akeldama column so she could keep in practice, if you take my meaning.
 There was also one hilarious conversation with Gail’s editor over whether my little terms of endearments ought to be capitalized, I was, naturally, in favor.

-That a once fine chapeau has been subsumed by the supercilious.
+That a once fine chapeau has been subsumed by doctors of the supercilious.